 Pleasant Ridge

-Magnificently Restored Brick Plantation House in Canton Bend, Alabama.
+Magnificently Restored Brick Antebellum House in Canton Bend, Alabama.
 The Last Extant Brick Plantation House in Wilcox County

-• The last extant brick plantation house in Wilcox County, and also one of less than a dozen brick plantation houses to survive in the Black Belt.
-Tristin Bethea, a native South Carolinian, built this home around 1844.
+- The last extant brick plantation house in Wilcox County, and also one of less than a dozen brick plantation houses to survive in the Black Belt.
+Tristram Bethea, a native South Carolinian, built this home around 1838

-• The main floor includes a formal dining room and parlor in the front and a service wing (extending from the dining room) containing a library, butler’s pantry, and huge eat in kitchen.
+- The main floor includes a formal dining room and parlor in the front and a service wing (extending from the dining room) containing a library, a full bath, and huge family kitchen.
 The hall ends in a wide porch which engages rear service wings and the mother-in-law suite

-• The sale includes all of the furniture, most of which are valuable antiques, with the exception of a few personal items (family pictures, etc.)
+- The sale includes most of the furniture, which are valuable antiques, with the exception of a few pieces, personal items (family pictures, etc.)

-• Two frame bunkhouses are situated on the property.
+- Two frame bunkhouses are situated on the property.
 Both possess porches and one has multiple rooms.
-Additional quarters for family and friends on weekends or holidays are easily at hand
+With renovation, these would be great quarters for family and friends on weekends or holidays are easily at hand

 Pleasant Ridge Plantation circa 1838